Home » Algebra » Derivation of Annuity Formulas

 Derivation of Annuity Formulas

-The derivation of fixed interest annuity formulas is based on compound interest and the concept of time value of money.
-Mathematically the pricing of time series of cashflows, each discounted at a different factor, reduces to neat analytical solutions.
-A key insight underlying the approach is that infinite series of payments have finite values if interest rates are positive.
+The derivation of fixed interest annuity formulas is based on compound interest and the concept of time value of money, allowing to express the total value of possibly very long time series of cashflows in terms of simple analytical formulas.

 Compound Interest and Time Value

-Future and present values of monetary balances follow compound interest.
+Future and present values of monetary balances follow from compound interest.
 This insight is the essence of the concept of time value of money.

 \begin{align}